-The king (George III) orders local commissioners to undertake an enquiry into Thomas’s affairs, which was subsequently held at the Goat in Boots pub in the Fulham Road.
+The king (George III) ordered local commissioners to undertake an enquiry into Thomas’s affairs, which was subsequently held at the Goat in Boots public house in the Fulham Road.
 While the document concedes that Thomas ‘enjoys lucid moments’, these periods of lucidity are apparently ‘not sufficient for the government of himself’ or of his property.

 Please use the Contact Us page to send us a message if you have any connection to Thomas Yeaw or to other early Yeo or variant families in the London area.
 This might include parishes that were not regarded as being in London at the time.

-The following are among those that have been documented:
+The following are among those who have been documented:

 – A Nicholas Yeo was one of five men appointed in 1437 to distribute relief money in the City of London.